Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Review of projection operator method

 and

 The above two properties and the reciprocal relation (\ref{eq:reciprocal}) are equivalent to the detailed balance condition \cite{GrahamHaken1971}.
-The second property (\ref{eq:stationary}) is simply the stationarity condition of the Fokker-Planck equation for $\Omega$.
-Eq. (\ref{eq:irrdb}) is obvious from Eq. (\ref{eq:irr}).
-The proof of Eq. (\ref{eq:stationary}) is as follows:
+The second property (\ref{eq:stationary}) is simply the stationarity condition of the Fokker--Planck equation for $\Omega$.
+Eq.~\eqref{eq:irrdb} is obvious from Eq.~\eqref{eq:irr}.
+The proof of Eq.~\eqref{eq:stationary} is as follows: